9 cybersecurity tips for staff working remotely

 Before we dive head-first into the tips, let’s outline some of the online threats that remote workers should know about.

-• Phishing: We have already seen an increase in the number of phishing attacks during the pandemic.
-So it is safe to assume we will likely see an increase in malicious campaigns targeting remote workers.
+- Phishing: The number of phishing attacks has already increased during the pandemic, so it is safe to assume we will likely see an increase in malicious campaigns targeting remote workers.

 Use strong password protection